Table of Contents

 This can happen either after updating the UEFI firmware or after replacing the CMOS battery.
 There are three main ways to fix it:

 - Probably the easiest and most convenient way is to use the default boot location.
 Note that some UEFI firmwares do NOT support the default boot location, so this will not work.
 However, if it does, you won't have to worry about the system not booting again.
-To do this you can boot into the Slackware install DVD, mount the EPS and copy the files to the following places:
+To do this you can boot into the Slackware install DVD, mount the ESP and copy the files to the following places:

 - You can boot into the Slackware install DVD, run through the menus, and reinstall elilo.